ADVERTISER DISCLOSURE

 If you have enough Bilt Cash, you can earn 1 point per dollar on your full rent or mortgage payment with no out-of-pocket cost.
 Every $30 in Bilt Cash covers the fee to earn 1,000 points.

-If you have some Bilt Cash (but not enough to cover the full amount), you’ll earn points fee-free on part of your payment.
-The rest either won’t earn points or would require paying the 3% fee.
+Or maybe you have some Bilt Cash (but not enough to cover the full amount); you’ll earn points fee-free on part of your payment.
+The rest either won’t earn points or will require paying the 3% fee.

 I know this is confusing.
 Here’s a helpful rule of thumb: you generally need to spend about 75% of your rent or mortgage amount on your Bilt card (on non-housing purchases) to earn enough Bilt Cash to fully offset the fee.